snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2025, January). *Models that "do" and models that don't*.
+Invited talk at the Department of Brain and Cognitive Sciences, University of Rochester, Rochester, NY.

 **Nastase, S. A.** (2024, December). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at the Department of Psychology at the University of Southern California, Los Angeles, CA.

 **Nastase, S. A.** (2024, December). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at the Department of Psychology at the University of Maryland, College Park, MD.